 An information session and workshop about the programme and support on how to submit a proposal will be held on 5th July at Malta Enterprise.
 Registration for the information session is via email on email@example.com.

-The application and guidelines of the Creative Industries Platform are available here; http://artscouncilmalta.org/funds/creative-industries-platform/main-strand/application-form.
-Applications close on the 13th September 2017.
+The application and guidelines of the Creative Industries Platform are available here http://artscouncilmalta.org/funds/creative-industries-platform/main-strand/application-form.
+Applications close on 13 September 2017.